Princess Elizabeth Hospital

 Princess Elizabeth Hospital (PEH) is a hospital in the parish of Saint Martin in Guernsey.
+It is the only acute hospital in Guernsey.

 History

 The hospital was opened by the then Princess Elizabeth on 23 June 1949.
+It proceeded from previous hospitals on Guernsey including Victoria Cottage Hospital, Guernsey, which closed in 1940 during German Occupation.

 Facilities

 The hospital is made up of 12 wards and has 104 beds.